liusam111/Monkey-Bot/README.md

-If you would like the bot to work, you will need to replace the "token" field in "config.json" with your bot's token.
-I have omitted the "config.json" file for security reasons concerning the token.
+If you would like the bot to work, you will need to replace the "token" and "sqlpass" field in "config.json" with your bot's token and MySQL database password.
+I have omitted the "config.json" file for security reasons.
 The "config.json" is described by the following: <br />
 ```
 {
     "prefix": "~",
     "token": "INSERT TOKEN HERE"
+    "sqlpass": "INSERT PASSWORD HERE"
 }
 ```

 NodeJS Modules Needed: <br />
 cheerio <br />
 discord.js <br />
-request
+request <br />
+mysql